 - Name of Verein (should be different to any other already in the register)

 - Information about when and how the yearly member meeting takes place

 In the Satzung, avoid mentioning anything about making money and if you are going for the charitable status, make sure you are very careful when writing your Vereinszwecke (mission) to ensure that these are very clearly "for the greater good".
-Use ours to get an idea of what to put there (although yours will obviously need to be relevant to your planned work).

 That’s the long and short of it really.
 It might not sound like a lot, but we have tried to keep it simple.
 Definitely one to go for if you are planning to be dependent on donations.
 But if you don't want to be dependent on donations, maybe it’s worth trying to think about other ways of monetising your idea and turning it into a social business.
 We hardly even knew there was such a thing back then, let alone that there was support available for people who wanted to found one.
 If you are interested in starting a social business, check out our funding guide here.